Best HELOC Lenders in Oregon (December 2024)

 How can I find a lender with flexible repayment options in Oregon?

 MoneyGeek's scoring system offers a comprehensive overview of how each lender performed in areas that matter most to borrowers.
-Scores were allocated based on the inclusion or exclusion of certain desirable features in various critical categories.
+We allocated scores based on including or excluding certain desirable features in various critical categories.

 recency icon

-Our analysis was completed in October 2024 and considered different banks and credit unions in Oregon from S&P Global's SNL Depository Rates dataset.
+Our analysis, completed in December 2024, considered different banks and credit unions in Oregon from S&P Global's SNL Depository Rates dataset.

 101Lenders Analyzed